Update: 5 May 2026 — what actually happened

 The Ohm Equity calculator uses a petrol price assumption to model EV savings.
 That assumption matters a lot.
 So I went through every major analyst forecast I could find to figure out where petrol prices are likely headed over the next six months, and what that means for the calculator.

-What the experts are forecasting
+What the experts were forecasting (March 2026)

 I looked at forecasts from Goldman Sachs, JP Morgan, Morgan Stanley, UBS, Citigroup, Standard Chartered, Westpac, Allianz, Oxford Economics, and the US EIA.
 Most published updated forecasts in the first week of March.